lindbrook/cholera/README.md

 -   "Unstacks" the data in two ways to make analysis and visualization easier and more meaningful.
 -   Computes and visualizes "pump neighborhoods" based on Voronoi tessellation, Euclidean distance, and walking distance.
 -   Ability to overlay graphical elements and features like kernel density, Voronoi diagrams, Snow's Broad Street neighborhood, and notable landmarks (John Snow's residence, the Lion Brewery, etc.) via `add*()` functions.
--   Includes a variety of functions to highlight specific cases, roads, pumps and paths.
+-   Includes a variety of functions to find and highlight specific cases, roads, pumps and paths.
--   Appends street names to the roads data set.
+-   Appends street names to the `roads` data set.
--   Includes the revised pump data used in the second version of Snow's map from the Vestry report, which includes the "correct" location of the Broad Street pump.
+-   Includes the revised pump data used in the second version of Snow's map from the Vestry report, which also includes the "correct" location of the Broad Street pump.
 -   Adds two different aggregate time series fatalities data sets, taken from the Vestry report.

 ### background